jparyani/mediagoblin/docs/source/siteadmin/deploying.rst

    If you have problems here, consider trying to install virtualenv with the ``--distribute`` or ``--no-site-packages`` options.
-If your system's default Python is in the 3.x series you man need to run ``virtualenv`` with the  ``--python=python2.7`` or ``--python=python2.6`` options.
+If your system's default Python is in the 3.x series you may need to run ``virtualenv`` with the  ``--python=python2.7`` or ``--python=python2.6`` options.